ecosensors/EcoAnemo/README.md

 Connect the Davis Anemometer to your board

 ### Calibration
 You should better make sure that the analog values returned by the vane (Wind direction) match to the cardinal directions.
-For the purpose, open the example file named calibration.ino and process to the following steps
+For that purpose, open the example file named calibration.ino and process to the following steps

 1. Make sure that the variable [WindDirectionOffset](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L18) is with the value 0
 2. Turn the vane at the same direction than the arm (metal point in the front)
-3. turn the vane and at each 45°, write down the analog values to the array [WDdirection](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L23)
+3. turn the vane and at each 45°, write down the analog values to the array [WDdirection](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L24)

 Analog value | Degre (Direction)